 A Guide To Wedding Party Roles and Responsibilities

-Now that you’ve got the ring, it’s time to pick your wedding party.
-As a newly engaged bride-to-be you might be asking your best friends to be in your wedding party and as a friend you might be wondering what your responsibilities and roles in accepting to be in the bridal party are.
-While most traditional parties include specific roles, it’s ultimately up to the bride and their partner on how they would like to designate tasks.
-As the bride you could want to include multiple maid of honors, a mixed wedding party or even have your pup stand by you on your special day.
+While most traditional parties include specific roles, it’s ultimately up to the bride and groom on how they would like to designate tasks.
+There could be multiple maid of honors, a mixed wedding party or even a puppy standing by your side on your special day.
 At the end of the day, it’s entirely up to you.

-According to Brides, “Your wedding party is the group of people you want to include in the events leading up to the big day, during the ceremony, and at the reception.”
-This special group of people aren’t just there for the photo-ops or to hold your bouquet; they’ll be there to help keep you anchored through the stress of planning your memorial day.
+The members of a wedding party typically include close friends and family members that the couple wants at each of the events leading up to the big day.
+This special group of people aren’t just there for the photo-ops or to hold the bouquet; they’ll be there to help keep the couple anchored through the stress of planning the special day.

-Choosing who to be in your wedding party can be difficult.
+Choosing who to include in your bridal party can be difficult.
 The last thing you’d want to do is upset anyone by not including them.
-It’s important to remember though, that this is your big day.
-To ensure that things don’t get too messy, we recommend including your best friends, siblings, or a close friend.
-Read on to see the breakdown of wedding party responsibilities.
+However, it’s important to remember that this is your day so you choose whoever you want standing by your side.
+Best friends, siblings, cousins, and close friends are oftentimes chosen.
+Read on to see the breakdown of traditional roles.